Strimzi can be upgraded to version 0.23.0 to take advantage of new features and enhancements, performance improvements, and security options.

 In Kafka, there are two different methods for setting the message format version:

-that is set on the Kafka broker.
-You can manually set the message.format.version
+The default value of message.format.version for a topic is defined by the log.message.format.version that is set on the Kafka broker.
+You can manually set the message.format.version of a topic by modifying its topic configuration.

-The upgrade tasks in this section assume that the message format version is defined by the log.message.format.version
+The upgrade tasks in this section assume that the message format version is defined by the log.message.format.version.

 The steps to upgrade your Cluster Operator deployment to use Strimzi 0.23.0 are described in this section.